 Yesterdays Vision of the FutureAn eye witness account

 Plastiq Musiq is an electronic music record label created by Ronnie Martin of the band Joy Electric in the spring of 1997 with the simple desire to provide people with a musical style, sound, and vision that could build upon itself throughout the years.
-He set out to release pop music made primarily with analog synthesizers—not to rehash what had already been done in the 70's & 80's, but to pick up where those artists so abruptly left off when technology moved on.
-"Yesterdays vision of the future" is how we've always thought of it and from the very beginning Plastiq has been focused on electronic bands making structured, melodic pop songs, rather than the DJ-culture & techno trends of the 90's.
+Martin set out to release pop music made primarily with analog synthesizers—not to rehash what had already been done in the 70's & 80's, but to pick up where those artists so abruptly left off when technology moved on.
+"Yesterdays vision of the future" is how we've always thought of it and from the very beginning Plastiq has been focused on electronic bands who are making structured, melodic songs with tangible and intriguing sounds.

 PM001 was a collection of songs called Electric Music Compilation 1, with exclusive tracks from Joy Electric, Starflyer 59, Pivot Clowj, and others, it sold out soon after it's release.
 Next was a full length by ex-Mad at the World drummer Randy Rose as Mothership (Mothership had appeared on Electric Music Compilation 1 under the name 'Saturn Project').
 It was a dark and brilliant album featuring lo-fi drum loops, beautiful melodies, and original radio broadcast samples from Orson Welles' The War of the Worlds.

 In 1998 Plastiq Musiq became a subsidiary of Tooth & Nail records.
 The first release through this partnership was You Are Obsolete by House of Wires, which was a slightly more accessible incarnation of the Southern California, experimental band Pivot Clowj.
 There were three more proper releases through this partnership: Goodnight Star's self-titled album, Norway's The Essence of Norway, and House of Wires' second and final album Monogamy.